SAU 70 Transportation

 - Unusually serious offenses may result in permanent suspension from the bus.
 If this action becomes necessary, the principal will notify the parents and the Superintendent in writing.
 The actual suspension will be made by the Superintendent, with the right of appeal to the School Board.

 - If a student is suspended from the bus as a consequence of a bus conduct report, or of a reported poor behavior on the bus, the punishment will take effect the following morning.
 However, if at the discretion of the school administration the safety of other children is in question, the student may be suspended from the bus immediately.
-In that case, an attempt will be made to contact parents to make other transportation arrangements for the suspended student.
-If the parent cannot be contacted, the school will arrange for the student to be transported home only on the day suspension occurs.
-Thereafter, it is the responsibility of the parents to arrange for their students' transportation to and from school.
+In that case, an attempt will be made to contact the parent/guardian to make other transportation arrangements for the suspended student.
+If the parent/guardian cannot be contacted, the school will arrange for the student to be transported home only on the day suspension occurs.
+Thereafter, it is the responsibility of the parent/guardian to arrange for their students' transportation to and from school.
 If a suspension occurs on one bus, it includes ridership on all route buses.

 School Bus Administrative Guidelines